Vitality CBD's 4-step guide

 Fortunately at Vitality CBD we can provide more general advice about dosages.
-Generally we recommend that first-time users begin with a 300ml oil, such as our Oral Spray.
-Regardless of what dosage you start with, we further recommend that you use it consistently for about 30 days before adjusting.
-That way your body has time to acclimatise to the CBD.
+Generally we recommend that first-time users begin with a 600ml oil, such as our Oral Spray.
+Our extensive data shows that user consumption ranges between 20-120mg per day, so we suggest starting at the low end and building yourself up.

-Because of factors that can affect dosage, such as weight, metabolism and age, we suggest starting at 300mg before adjusting to a higher dose.
+Because of factors that can affect dosage, such as weight, metabolism and age, we suggest using one dosage consistently for a few weeks before increasing it.
 Charting your own CBD journey is something that requires time and consistency, but with our help we’re sure you’ll find the right path.

 Using multiple products

-Some of our users also find that using multiple low dose products simultaneously best serves their needs.
-It’s perfectly safe to use our Oral Drops and Muscle Balm at the same time for example, or indeed any combination of CBD oils, so long as you keep within our suggested dose.
+Some of our users also find that using multiple products simultaneously best serves their needs.
+It’s perfectly safe to use our Oral Drops and Muscle Balm at the same time for example, or indeed any combination of CBD oils, so long as you keep your dose relatively consistent.
 Finding the right method is part and parcel of your journey.

 These CBD combinations are so popular in the Vitality CBD office that we’ve actually written an article on two of our favourite product combos.
 Give it a read here, and see if you can find two products that suit you.